-As one of City College Plymouth’s Employability and Enterprise Managers, Mike understands the importance of linking the education and business worlds.
+As City College Plymouth’s Business Engagement Manager, Mike understands the importance of linking the education and business worlds.
 Experienced in working with a range of stakeholders, Mike bridges the gap between curriculum, business support and organisations operating in the City.

 Mike is a member of the College’s Finance Committee and the Search and Development Committee.

 A Lead Training Officer in the College’s Work-based Learning department, Cheryl knows first-hand the transformative effect that being part of the College community can have on both young people and adult learners.
 She is committed to supporting vulnerable young people and enabling the College to better help them to face their challenges.